 While at GM, Mr. Doyle established GM's Executive Development Curriculum; facilitated Executive Global Task Teams in India, Indonesia, Thailand, England and Australia; and served as the Corporate Liaison on Leadership and Strategy to the US Army War College and the National Defense University.
 As an adjunct professor, he has taught Engineering Administration at the University of Detroit's Graduate School of Engineering, Organization Behavior at The University of Michigan Dearborn's School of Business and Business Strategy at Oakland University's School of Business Administration.
 Dr. Doyle holds a B.S. in Mathematics and Physical Science from Eastern Michigan University, a Master's Degree in Applied Statistics and Research Methodology from Wayne State University, and a Ph.D. in Organizational Behavior from the University of Michigan.

 Angelo Mago is senior consultant and owner of ATM Consulting, Inc., which provides customized training and consulting services to a varied design and manufacturing supplier community in the areas of Project Management, Design to Cost, Quality Assurance, Document Management, Supplier Development and Management, and Customer Management.
-He has over 25 years of experience in product design, quality assurance, and project management working in both the Governmental and Commercial mobility industry.
+Since 1993, he has been obtaining experience in product design, quality assurance, and project management working in both the Governmental and Commercial mobility industry.
 DOD experience includes serving in the US Army TACOM Program Office in the M1 Abrams and Bradley Program Management offices and Plant Manager for the Depot Repair Facility in Mannheim Germany.
 Commercially Mr. Mago has worked as the Senior Supplier Quality Engineer for GM Truck Group responsible for NAO and off-shore supplier ISO qualification, Product Development, and PPAP qualification and approval.
 Through ATM Consulting, Mr. Mago has played a lead role in deploying a PM and APQP environment for both large and small companies.
 He is a recipient of the SAE Forest R. McFarland Award for distinction in professional development/education.
 He has a B.S. in Mechanical Engineering from Florida Institute of Technology.